webpack/changelog-v5/README.md

 While this makes using modules written for node.js easy, it adds these huge polyfills to the bundle.
 In many cases these polyfills are unnecessary.

-webpack 5 stops automatically polyfilling these core modules and focuses on frontend-compatible modules only.
+webpack 5 stops automatically polyfilling these core modules and focuses on frontend-compatible modules.

 MIGRATION: